RodneyShag/Recording/readme.md

   - They generally grow with the size of the room, so they should either be both low or both high.
   - Low `pre-delay`, high `decay`.
 This can happen in a long tunnel, or near a wall in a large room.
 In both cases, the first reflection will come back quickly, while the size of the room guarantees a long reverb time.
 - __Group similar instruments__ - Instruments of a similar category should occupy similar spaces.
 Can send instruments of comparable sonic character to a single bus channel and add the same reverb to them as a whole.
   - __Bus channel__ - a sum of mixer tracks sent to a channel.
 Each track has 100% of its output sent to the bus channel.
+A bus is used to control a group of tracks simultaneously.
   - __Aux channel__ - a combination of mixer tracks sent to a channel.
 Each track can have 0 to 100% of its output sent to the auxiliary channel.
+Auxes can be used to:
-  - __Aux vs Bus__ - busses can be used to control a group of tracks simultaneously.
-Auxes can be used to send variable signals to monitors in a live setting.
+    - __send multiple tracks (as an aux) at different levels to monitors in a live setting__
+    - __send multiple tracks (as an aux) to an effect__ or chain of effects.
+Each track is called a `send`, and the aux is called a `return`.
+This works well for effects that are added to the original sound (such as reverb and delay) since they add to the original _dry_ sound.
+Effects that alter the original sound (such as distortion, autopan, filter, chorus/flange) don't work well since the _wet_ sound of the effect isn't intended to be combined with the _dry_ sound.
 - __Frequencies to reverb__
   - don't add reverb to kick-drum or bass.
   - don't add reverb to low frequencies (below 50 Hz or below 250 Hz).
 They create a muddy sound.